sagansagan/WeatherAppProject/README.md

 ## CI/CD Pipeline

 I've implemented Azure Pipelines for continuous integration, automating the testing process and deployment, with jobs running on a self-hosted agent pool.
 The pipelines was defined using the visual designer, which made it much easier for me as I am new to azure DevOps.
 With my source code hosted on GitHub, i am able to trigger my pipeline and initiate a job when a commit is made on main.
-Finally, the release pipeline deploys the application to an azure web app service. the following steps define my pipeline:
+Finally, the release pipeline is triggered by the new artifact, and deploys the application to an azure web app service. the following steps define my pipeline:

 - Restore